Christian M. 6 min read

 How much traffic can my router’s firewall secure?

-Firewalls built into standard routers are basic but sufficient to secure the traffic volumes of typical broadband connections, including full fibre business broadband.
+Firewalls built into standard routers are basic but sufficient to secure the traffic volumes of typical broadband connections, including full fibre business broadband and part-fibre, part-fibre optic business broadband.

 Compare Business Broadband